FASHI: A search for extragalactic OH megamasers with FAST

-This OHM was first found and reported by the Arecibo OHM Surveys \citep{Darling2000}.
-The 1667\,MHz peak flux density observed by FAST is consistent with that of \citep{Darling2000}.
-The strong corresponding 1665\,MHz line is also visible.
-The measured line ratio is $R_{1667:1665}=3.27\pm0.63$ (see Tables\,\ref{tab:ratio}).
-This source has been proposed as a composite of \HII and LINER features based on the Osterbrock spectral line ratio classification method \citep{Osterbrock1989,Veilleux1995}.
+\textbf{IRAS\,06487+2208} This OHM was first found and reported by the Arecibo OHM survey \citep{Darling2000}.
+The optical spectrum of this source has been described as a composite of \HII and LINER features based on the Osterbrock spectral line ratio classification method \citep{Osterbrock1989,Veilleux1995}.
 The optical RGB image is unresolved, but there may be another nucleus or tidal tail to the north of the main nucleus.